Recursive Solution of Initial Value Problems with Temporal Discretization: Second-Order Euler Operator

-The main reason for this lack of monotonicity is that, although the Lipschitz constant of the solution $z$ of the main \ac{IVP}~\eqref{eq:main_ivp} is bounded by $M$, the Lipschitz constant of the approximations obtained via application of $E^2$---or the operator $F$ for that matter---are bounded by a larger constant $M(1+nM')$~\cite[Lemma~3.9]{Edalat_Farjudian_Mohammadian_Pattinson:2nd_Order_Euler:2020:Conf}.
-Thus, to obtain monotonicity {\wrt} the refinement of partitions, in Definition~\ref{def:Phi}, we can make one of the following modifications:
+The main reason for this lack of monotonicity is that, although the Lipschitz constant of the solution $z$ of the main \ac{IVP}~\eqref{eq:main_ivp} is bounded by $M$, the Lipschitz constant of the approximations obtained via application of $E^2$---or the operator $F$ for that matter---are bounded by a larger constant $M(1+nM')$ (see Lemma~\ref{lem:E2_Lipschitz}).
+Thus, to obtain monotonicity with respect to refinement of partitions, in Definition~\ref{def:Phi}, we can make one of the following modifications:

 \begin{enumerate}[label=(\arabic*)] \item We can modify $G_j$ by replacing $M$ with $M(1+nM')$ and define $G_j(\phi) \defeq \phi( q_j) \symExpand M(1+nM') \Delta_j$.
 The resulting operator will have a slower convergence.